 Without having a handle to provide insulation from heat, tongs will quickly heat up and can become uncomfortable or even dangerous to use.

-The next most important piece in our breakdown of outdoor cooking utensils, is a quality spatula.
-Again, look for a spatula that is made from quality stainless steel, and that incorporates a heat resistant handle.
+Again, look for a spatula that is made from quality stainless steel, and that incorporates a heat-resistant handle.

 A barbeque fork is essential for cooking sausages, steak, or even chicken on your grill.
 It can be used in conjunction with a serrated spatula in case you need to secure a piece of meat while you are cutting it.